amartincolby/Rust-Quick-Guide/README.md

         println!("{}", val1)
     };

+    // You can even create naked blocks of scope.
+    {
+        let scoped_value = 2001;
+    }

     /* Blocks are expressions, meaning that the last statement in the block is implicitly returned.
-Notice how a semicolon defines the termination of an evaluation block, meaning that no semicolon indicates the final return. */ let my_block_value = { // Is set to 42. let x = 20;
+Notice how a semicolon defines the termination of an evaluation block, meaning that no semicolon indicates the final return. */

+    let my_block_value = { // Is set to 42.
+        let x = 20;
         let y = 22;
         x + y
     };

+    /* Take note that naked blocks can have no return value. */

     /* The list of reserved words can be found here: https://doc.rust-lang.org/reference/keywords.html